althausLuca/AEburdenScoreThesis/README.md

-# Project Title
+# AE burden score simulation and evaluation

-This repository contains code for the simulation of adverse event burden scores and the evaluation of statistical models for analyzing such data.
+This repository contains code for the simulation of adverse event burden scores and the evaluation of statistical models.
 The project is part of a master thesis at the University of Bern, Switzerland.

+### Models
+- ANOVA
+- Log-ANOVA (with shift constant)
+- Tweedie Regression
+- Zero-Inflated Gamma
+- Zero-Inflated Lognormal
+- Quantile Regression

+### Tests
+- Wilcoxon Rank-Sum Test
+- Permutation Test on between-group mean differences
+- Two-part T-Test
+- Two-part Wilcoxon Rank-Sum Test

 All the scripts are located in the `R` folder, with subdirectories for:
 - [data generation](R/data_generation/)